 Buying the Turkey

 Turkeys are not available at the grocery stores in November.
 The French don’t eat turkeys until December, so your only solutions are to (a) order one from a butcher at least a week in advance (2 weeks is better) or (b) order one from one of the American markets below.
 Last year and this year, I’ve opted to order it from my local butcher, which has been a perfectly easy transaction.

 Several American woman I know in Paris always order their turkeys pre-cooked from the local rôtisseur.
 Some butchers will do this if they have the equipment, and they may also make the gravy and stuffing!
 The Jeusselin butcher and caterer in the 7th will cook the turkey, stuffing, and gravy for you.
 They also sell butternut pie and mashed sweet potatoes.

 Order “en français”: To order your turkey, you can say, “je voudrais commander une dinde pour le 23 (vingt-trois) novembre s’il vous plaît” (= “I would like to order a turkey for November 23rd please” – change the date to when you need to pick up the turkey).
 To ask if they can pre-cook the turkey for you you can say, “Est-ce que vous pouvez la rôtir pour moi?”

 If you order it raw, they’re going to ask you if you want it prepared (feathers removed, head off, gizzards removed).
 You can say, “je la veux préparé” to indicate that you do not intend to remove the head yourself… Also, they will ask if you want to keep the neck and the giblets (heart, liver and other organs, which can be great when making gravy).
-To take them home say, “je veux les abats et le cou” and to say you don’t want them, say, “je ne veux pas les abats ou le cou.” (“Les abats” is pronounced “lays-a-ba” and neck is “cou” which is pronounced “coo.”)
+To order them with your turkey say, “je veux les abats et le cou” and to say you don’t want them, say, “je ne veux pas les abats ou le cou.” (“Les abats” is pronounced “layz-a-ba” and neck is “cou” which is pronounced “coo.”)
 While ordering the turkey, my butcher also asked me if I plan to stuff the bird: “allez-vous la farcir?”
 I don’t know why he asked!